f00d4tehg0dz/Steam-Key-Redeemer-from-Google-Docs/README.md

 Any keys redeemed by the script are recorded in spreadsheet files, allowing you to review which actions were taken, and whether keys were redeemed, skipped, or failed.

+## Supported Google Doc formats
+Examples of types document formats it can parse and extract from.
+Excludes dates by default.
+(There may be more it can handle, I just don't have examples)

+**5/17/2024**
+1) The Escapists 2
+   1) XXXX-XXXX-XXXX
+2) Golf With Your Friends
+   1) XXXX-XXXX-XXXX
+3) Moving Out
+   1) XXXX-XXXX-XXXX

+**5/16/2024**
+1) 9 Years of Shadows XXXX-XXXX-XXXX
+2) Axiom Verge 2 XXXX-XXXX-XXXX
+3) Cookie Cutter XXXX-XXXX-XXXX

 ## To Run the Program
 ### Dependencies
 - Requires Python version 3.8 or above.